-If you're a new EV driver and you don't know your batteries in series from batteries in parallel, no worries.
+If you're a new EV driver and you don't know your series from your parallel, no worries.
 No matter what kind of electric car you drive - be it a Zenn from the dealership or a conversion - someday, you're going to need to change your batteries.
-You gotta get them hooked up right.
+(Okay, not your LEAF or your Tesla or whatever, they are under warranty.
+Thanks for writing in: ) You gotta get them hooked up right.

 Here's the problem, and it's a math problem: Batteries come in 6, 8, or 12 volt packages.
 Your car's system is 120 volts (or whatever).
 So how do you get from, say, 6 volt batteries to a 120 volt car?

 If you converted your car, you already know the math bit, because it was in the conversion manual you bought: To add voltage, wire your batteries in a series configuration.
 120 divided by 6...that'll be 20 batteries in series.
 Right?